Updated: 7th February 2023

 - UK Safer Internet Centre

 The UK Safer Internet Centre is a partnership between The Internet Watch Foundation, which works to eradicate online child sex abuse content, and Childnet International (more on them later).
-They’re the brains behind Safer Internet Day, a day to promote responsible and positive use of digital technology which reached nearly half of young people in the UK in 2019.
+They’re the brains behind Safer Internet Day, a day to promote responsible and positive use of digital technology.

 ParentZone includes articles and advice on ‘parenting in the digital age’, as well as in-depth video courses to help parents feel more confident in discussing screen time with their children.
 They’ve partnered with Google to create the Be Internet Legends programme - a series of lesson plans and activities to help teachers discuss online safety in the classroom.